Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Preliminaries

 with an implicit constant depending only on $\beta$.
-A similar estimate holds for $\mathcal{L}$, the set of all 1-Lipschitz function with compact support in $\Dd(0,2)$ with $\ell=1$. \end{lemma} \begin{proof} This can be traced back to the analysis of \cite[Lemma 3.9]{sandier20152d}, see also \cite[Theorem 5]{rougerie2016higher}.
-The basic idea is that we have a configuration-wise bound of the form:
+A similar estimate holds for $\mathcal{L}$, the set of all 1-Lipschitz function with compact support in $\Dd(0,2)$. \end{lemma} \begin{proof} This can be traced back to the analysis of \cite[Lemma 3.9]{sandier20152d}, see also \cite[Thm.~5]{rougerie2016higher}.
+The basic idea is that we have a configuration-wise bound of the form: \corG{for $\phi\in\Lell$,}

-(see e.g. \cite[Lemma B.5]{armstrong2019local} for a precise statement), and the result follows from an application of the ``local laws'' as presented in the previous section, see e.g. \eqref{loc_laws}, and our convention that $\ell\geq N^{-1/2}$. \end{proof}
+(see e.g. \cite[Lemma B.5]{armstrong2019local} for a precise statement), and the result follows from an application of the ``local laws'' as presented in the previous section, see e.g.~\eqref{loc_laws}. \end{proof}

 If $\varphi$ is assumed to have more regularity, the results of \cite{LebSerCLT,bauerschmidt2019two,serfaty2020gaussian} give a much better estimate on the exponential moments of $\LN(\varphi)$, but they are only stated \emph{function-wise}.
-Our method, which relies on those results, yields a \emph{uniform} control for the fluctuations of a certain class of $C^2$ linear statistics; see Corollary~\ref{cor:UB} and Proposition~ \ref{prop:unibound} below.
+The method of this paper, which relies on those results, yields a \emph{uniform} control for the fluctuations of a certain class of $C^2$ linear statistics; see Corollary~\ref{cor:UB} and Proposition~\ref{prop:unibound} below.